Power Rankings: A new No. 1 and NL contenders make their moves

 Week 10 ranking: 20

 Around a couple of poor outings, Blake Snell has been one of the best starting pitchers this season.
-His 2.58 ERA ranks fifth in the AL, and that is despite three starts allowing four earned runs without making it into the sixth inning.
+His 2.58 ERA ranks fifth in the AL, and that is despite three starts in which he allowed four earned runs without making it into the sixth inning.
 Snell has 12 starts in which he allowed two or fewer earned runs over at least five innings pitched; the only pitcher in baseball with more is Max Scherzer (13). -- McCarthy

 21. San Diego Padres